js313/discord-clone/README.md

-# Discord Clone: Chat and Voice Communication Platform
+# Discord Clone: Chat Platform

 Welcome to Discord Clone!
-Our project is a real-time chat and voice communication platform that offers a similar experience to the popular communication platform, Discord.
+Our project is a real-time chat platform that offers a similar experience to the popular communication platform, Discord.

 ## Features

 - Chat in real-time with other users
-- Voice and video communication using WebRTC
 - Secure user authentication and authorization
 - Create and manage multiple servers and channels
 - Customize user roles and permissions
 - Share files and media
 - Use emojis and reactions to express yourself
 - See typing indicators to know when others are typing
-- Receive notifications to stay updated
-- Switch to dark mode for a more comfortable experience

 ## Installation